fetchai/docs-archived/docs/smart-contracts/erc20.md

 We now go ahead and implement most of these functions.

 !!!
 Note
-    As Fetch.AI smart contracts do not have implicit addresses, as in Ethereum, the function signatures are slightly different, as  will see below, but the overall functionality remains the same.
+    As Fetch.ai smart contracts do not have implicit addresses, as in Ethereum, the function signatures are slightly different, as  will see below, but the overall functionality remains the same.

 ## Initialisation function